nfisher23/nickolasfisher.com/content/blog/An-Example-Upgrade-and-Rollback-of-a-Deployment-image-in-Kubernetes.md

 kind create cluster
 ```

-This will automatically configure your **kubectl** cli to communicate to your local cluster (called &#34;kind&#34; by default).
+This will automatically configure your **kubectl** cli to communicate to your local cluster (called "kind" by default).

-I have created [a sample repository in Docker Hub](https://hub.docker.com/repository/docker/nfisher23/simplesb) with a few different versions that we&#39;ll use for this demo.
+I have created [a sample repository in Docker Hub](https://hub.docker.com/repository/docker/nfisher23/simplesb) with a few different versions that we'll use for this demo.
 Specifically, there are two versions (both tags):

 - **v2**: has just an **/actuator/health** endpoint
 - **v3**: added a GET **/hello** endpoint